getsentry/rfcs/text/0060-linking-backend-errors-with-replays.md

 ## Option D:

 - This is unlikely to be done, but there has been talk before of creating a "graph" type datastore of events, where you could pass a list of events/traces/issues and quickly retrieve back a list of associated events.
 If we had a store like this, we'd simply pass it a transaction_name/issue_id/list of traces, and get back a list of replay_ids.
 - This store would not help with combined queries like "show me replays greater than 1 min that have a backend error associated", as I assume we could not join it with a clickhouse query easily.
-It would only be for showing associated replays on a backend issue / transaction / event, and
+It would only be for showing associated replays on a backend issue / transaction / event.

 ### Option E: